 Every Sunday from March till November

-Day 1: Meet with your guide in front of Astoria Capsis Hotel at 08.30, to start the visit of the Heraklion Archeological Museum, the second biggest in Greece, after the Museum of Athens.
-The tour begin with introduction of the oldest findings of Crete from 6000bc, then of the highlight Minoan palaces of Knossos, Festos, Mallia, Zakros.
+Day 1: Meet with your guide at the terminal of Cretan Spiti Travel at Eleftherias Square in front of Astoria Capsis Hotel at 08.30 to start the visit of the Heraklion Archeological Museum, the second biggest in Greece, after the Museum of Athens.
+The tour begin with introduction of the oldest findings of Crete from 6000bc, then of the highlight Minoan palaces of Knossos, Festos, Mallia and Zakros.
 The tour continues with objects from cemeteries, shrines, houses and ends with the Minoan frescoes of Knossos.
-At approximately 10.00, we start driving along the Northern coast of the island were we will visit the 12th century Byzantine church of Panagia Kera located 1km from the village of Kritsa.
+When we finish with the visit of the Archaeological Museum, at approximately 10.00 We start driving along the Northern coast of the island were we will visit the 12th century Byzantine church of Panagia Kera located 1km from the village of Kritsa.
 The church contains the finest-preserved Byzantine-era frescoes in Crete, and for that reason , has become one of the most culturally and historically significant churches on the island.
 After we will visit Agios Nikolaos town, the capital town of Lassithi.
 Here, the bottomless salt lake Voulismeni dominates the area.
 A narrow channel of water connects the lake with the sea, while an imposing backdrop of red rock and trees adds to the natural beauty of the scenery.
 A small pine tree park lies above the lake, and a stone path leads to its southern section to a cute small harbour for fishing boats.
 The city boasts interesting Archaeological, Folklore, and Natural History museums, Byzantine churches, a well-organised marina, bustling pedestrian streets (ideal for leisurely walks), and traditional squares with buzzing cafés and restaurants.
 Optional lunch at “Basilikos Restaurant”.
 We continue our tour driving through the beautiful coastal road and village of Elounda, which lies 11 km north of Agios Nikolaos Town.
 Elounda retains its authentic character and offers a unique landscape with many coves and pristine beaches.
 One of them is the sea-front village of Plaka where we will board the boat to take us on the now deserted island of Spinalonga.
 Our guide will guide us through the ruins of what used to be a leper-colony from 1903 to 1957 where lepers could have a better life, medical help and economic support.
 Late in the afternoon at 18:30, we return to Heraklion.
-Dinner and overnight at the Hotel.
+Dinner and overnight at the hotel.

 For clarifications please send us a mail at firstname.lastname@example.org or contact us at +30 2810 335 227